gsharp/cs177/web/readme.txt

 3. modify the server script shebang to point to your local ruby instance (from step 2)
 4. type ./server
 5. hit http://localhost:1138/ in a web browser
+6. to see the servlet go to: http://localhost:1138/hello?foo&bar

 Enjoy!

-if you want to change the port modify the server script you can kill it with crtl-c
+if you want to change anything modify the server script you can kill it with crtl-c